Why doesn’t anyone like me?

 Somehow, when we’re exposed to new experiences and new people, a new friendship may spark between unlikely people.
 They say that the “instant attraction” might be on account of five things that cause us to “click” with someone new.
 When all of these five things come together, friendship is likely to happen:

-1. Vulnerability: You’re willing to let down your guard enough to connect with someone else.
+1. Vulnerability: You’re willing to let down your guard to connect with someone else.

 2. Proximity: You’re sharing the same space and are open to building a connection.